lydgate/mindmeld/Social-Baseline-Theory.md

 - Social proximity are energy-saving mechanisms
 - Being alone increases real and perceived costs of energy consumption
 - We expect to be in relationships that require joint attention, shared goals and social support
-- Social proximity decreases costs of activity through (a) risk distribution and (b) load sharing (to be defined later)
+- [ ] IG: Social proximity decreases costs of activity through (a) risk distribution and (b) load sharing (to be defined later)
 - _Bottom Line_: We were not evolved to do anything much on our own.
 Our entire physiology is different when we are alone, especially under conditions of potential threat (we are in high alert).
 Being alone during periods of potential threat is "wrong" for humans, at least to the extent that we did not evolve under such conditions.
 Our baseline is SOCIAL.
 We are at rest or, neurally and more broadly physically, we exist at a steady, healthy baseline when we are around those who take care of us and, in turn, we take care of.
 This is in contrast to ALMOST ALL OF THE FIELD OF PSYCHOLOGY AND NEUROSCIENCE which has tested and developed theories around the individual (my obsession over this is that I suspect that 90% of all the fMRI studies, all the neuroscience -- and most egregious, social neuroscience -- has put people into magnets and measured their brains when they were inherently in whacky situations because they were alone in a stressful context).
 Everything we know about the human brain we know from testing people in super-abnormal situations of isolation; my bet is that the brain is working in very different ways if we were to measure it in "hand holding" conditions, metaphorically... starting from our true baseline, in other words.

 ## Main experimental task testing SBT assumptions

-Neural threat response in social vs non-social context (Coan et al., 2006) -Three experimental conditions (alone, stranger hand-holding, partner hand-holding)
+Neural threat response in social vs non-social context (Coan et al., 2006)

+- Three experimental conditions (alone, stranger hand-holding, partner hand-holding)
 - In fMRI measures during anticipation of electric shock:
    - Neural response to threat highest in stranger
    - Less activation in emotion regulation regions in partner condition